 MUS 201 - History of Music I

 Music from antiquity through 1750, covering Medieval, Renaissance and Baroque style periods; essential score reading and listening to records outside of class.
-Three class hours.
-This course fulfills the MCC requirement of humanities or social science elective.
-(SUNY-WC)

 Prerequisites: Completion of a music theory course or music appreciation, and elementary skill in music reading or permission of the instructor.

 SUNY General Education: SUNY-WC - Western Civilization (SWCV)

 MCC General Education: MCC-CT - Critical Thinking (MCT), MCC-GLO - Global Understanding (MGLO), MCC-SSD - Social Science and Diversity (MSSD)

 1. Listen to and discuss musical examples from Antiquity to the Baroque Period.

 2. Analyze musical examples for form and content from Antiquity to the Baroque Period.